Link Search Menu Expand Document

 6. (Optional) roll up a piece of tape so that the sticky side faces out, and secure it to the back of your controller, so that you can stick the controller onto your table for stability.
 We recommend doing this step after wiring up your circuit.

 2. Compare your state chart transition table from the prelab with your partner’s, and resolve any discrepancies.
 Working with your partner, answer the following questions (in the past, we’ve had students fill out a traceability table, but this took a significant chunk of the lab.
 This year, we’re asking you to talk through two requirements in some detail, to get a sense of what it means to check a box in a traceability matrix.
-You can view a partial example traceability matrix here.):
+You can view a partial example traceability matrix here).
+Note that if you’re working off of an older copy of the prelab document, the requirement numbering is off.
+You can see the latest version of the prelab document here.

-1. What would it mean if the RO1-A,B,C columns did not have any boxes checked off in the traceability matrix?
+1. What would it mean if the R-3A,B,C columns did not have any boxes checked off in the traceability matrix?

 Get your answers checked off by a TA.
 While you’re waiting, wire up your circuit.